Welcome to Forget-Me-Not Quail Farm of Maine

 Over the years, I’ve helped a lot of families, farmers, and first-time bird keepers get their start with quail.
 Here’s what a few of them had to say:

 Love your quail, chicks, or hatching eggs from us?
 I’d be so grateful if you left a quick Google review.
-Your words help other families and small farmers find us, and every review really does make a difference for our little hatchery.
+Your words help other families and small farmers find us, and every review really does make a difference for this little hatchery.

 Why Coturnix Quail?

 Coturnix quail don’t get nearly enough credit.
 They’re quiet, easy to manage, and quick to mature, which makes them a great fit whether you want eggs, meat, or just the satisfaction of raising your own birds.
-They…
+They:

 - Start laying in about 6 to 8 weeks